tedder/turntouch_pi/README.md

 Designing on a Pi Zero W. Should work on Pi3 too.
 Python3 is a minimum requirement too- no effort will be put towards py2.
 Breaking changes will be allowed until we decide it's releaseable.

+# dev tasks

 grep 'TODO' if you want to jump in.
 Currently working on monitor.py.

+* can't get notifications because we can't connect. (big)
+* sniff if we are root/have access to the BT stack and fail with a helpful message (little)
+* start a yaml configuration file + reader
+* start a dispatcher class (?) and factory or something else fairly easy to write and pluggable

 # dependencies to put in reqs.txt
 bluepy>=0.9.11